4 NHL players have been charged with sexual assault in a 2018 case in Canada, their lawyers say

 Hart's lawyers, Megan Savard and Riaz Sayani, said their client is facing one count of sexual assault, adding, “He is innocent and will provide a full response to this false accusation in the proper forum, a court of law.”

-Legal teams representing McLeod and Dube said they would be pleading not guilty.
+Legal teams representing McLeod and Dube said the players would be pleading not guilty.

 “(We) will vigorously defend the case,” McLeod's attorneys, David Humphrey and Seth Weinstein, said in a statement.
 "We ask that the public respect Mr. McLeod’s privacy, and his family’s privacy.
 Because the matter is now before the court, we will not comment further at this time.”

-Dube's lawyers, Louis Strezos and Kayleigh Davidson, said he “maintains his innocence (and) will defend the allegations in court.”
+Dube's lawyers, Louis Strezos and Kayleigh Davidson, said their client “maintains his innocence (and) will defend the allegations in court.”

 Foote's lawyer, Julianna Greenspan, said her client was “innocent of the charge and will defend himself against this allegation to clear his name.”